purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

     Now you can refer to specific columns, tables, rows, and more from your Google Sheets.
 Read more about how to use gspread [here](https://docs.gspread.org/en/latest/).

 #### Setting up social media connection
-1. Start by reading and understanding the developer's documentation for your social media platofrm of choice.
+1. Start by reading and understanding the developer's documentation for your social media platform of choice.
 The documentation for Bluesky is available [here](https://docs.bsky.app/).

-2. Set up a new account and save the credentials in a ``credentials.json`` file.
+2. Set up a new account and save the username and password in a ``credentials.json`` file.
 Move that file into a ``secrets`` subfolder.
+It's good practice to not write the API credentials directly in your script and instead access it from somewhere else.
     ``` json
     {
     "BLUESKY_USERNAME": "username",